linode/docs/docs/guides/applications/big-data/jupyter-docker-workflows/index.md

     Missing data instances might cause the writing of data to fail.
 Check if there are missing data instances across the data and either replace them with a value or remove those instances.
 The data column dimension must also be the same as the database table to which you are trying to create and persist data.
     {{< /note >}}

-2. When done, stop the container using the following command syntax:
+1. When done, close the browser then stop and remove the container using the following command syntax:

     ```command{title="Local Machine Terminal"}
     docker stop <Container-ID>
     ```

-3. Then remove it using this command syntax:

     ```command{title="Local Machine Terminal"}
     docker rm <Container-ID>